 - The Chambal Sanctuary for boat trips along the river to see endangered gharials and river dolphins,

 - And the magical desert village of Khichan, where 30,000 demoiselle cranes arrive every year to be fed by the tribal villagers.

-Ranthambore National Park – Photograph Tigers in Classic India
+Ranthambore National Park – Photograph Wild Tigers in Classic India

 When you think of wildlife photography in India you imagine wild tigers framed by ancient pavilions in ruined palaces.
 If so the chances are they were photographed in Ranthambore National Park.

 The setting could not be more romantic.
-Imagine a crumbling hill fort slowly succumbing to the jungle and overlooking a crocodile infested lake, with grazing deer, antelopes and wondering peococks.
+Imagine a crumbling hill fort slowly succumbing to the jungle and overlooking a crocodile-infested lake, with grazing deer, antelopes, and wandering peacocks.